Turmeric - Uses and Side Effects

 What Are the Ways to Use Turmeric?

-Turmeric can be taken as a spice in food, or as a supplement.
-Though it is preferred to be taken as a spice yet, curcumin in a supplement is more potent and thus, it has better antioxidative properties.
-Though as a spice it may not have a remarkable impact and can be a great way to season food without salt.
+Turmeric can be taken as a spice in food or as a supplement.
+Though it is preferred to be taken as a spice, curcumin in a supplement is more potent and thus has better antioxidative properties.
+Though as a spice, it may not have a remarkable impact, and it can be a great way to season food without salt.
 Turmeric can be added to the following food items:

 • Smoothies.